 American League baseball in the 1950s was exciting to watch and follow.
 Growing up in southeastern Wisconsin, I was able to follow the Chicago White Sox on radio and TV, thus getting a glimpse at many talented White Sox and American League players.
-Based on my recollections and analysis of stats, I select my American League all-stars of the 50s in this hub.
+Based on my recollections and analysis of stats, I select my American League all-stars of the 50s in this article.

 The Go-Go White Sox of the 50s

-With the exception of the New York Yankees, the go-go Chicago White Sox had one of the most exciting teams in the American League during the 1950s.
+Except for the New York Yankees, the go-go Chicago White Sox had one of the most exciting teams in the American League during the 1950s.
 If it weren't for the dominance of the Yankees, the White Sox would have won more than their single pennant of 1959.

 I started following the Sox in 1954 or 1955 after my folks moved on to a farm in southeastern Wisconsin.
-We were about 70 miles north of Chicago, and with the aid of a big tall, outside antenna, we were able to get good reception of White Sox games on WGN, channel 9, out of Chicago.
+We were about 70 miles north of Chicago, and with the aid of a big tall, outside antenna, we were able to get good reception of White Sox games on WGN, Channel 9, out of Chicago.
 It seemed like all home games were televised.
 This was certainly a welcome distraction from farm chores during the summer.
 When I couldn't watch the games on the tube, I was tuned into Bob Elson on Chicago radio station WCFL.
-I vividly remember listening to a spring training game in the mid 1950s and hearing the starting line-up of players like Orestes "Minnie" Minoso, Chico Carrasquel, Nellie Fox, Sherman Lollar, and "Jungle Jim" Rivera.
+I vividly remember listening to a spring training game in the mid-1950s and hearing the starting line-up of players like Orestes "Minnie" Minoso, Chico Carrasquel, Nellie Fox, Sherman Lollar, and "Jungle Jim" Rivera.
 It was much better seeing the White Sox players on TV.
 How I recall the excitement of seeing Carrasquel and Fox turning a double play, Minnie Minoso stealing a base, and Sherm Lollar reaching into the stands behind the plate to snag a pop foul ball.

-By following the White Sox during the mid and late 1950s, I was introduced to some great ball players, many of whom are now enshrined in the Baseball Hall of Fame in Cooperstown.
+By following the White Sox during the mid and late 1950s, I was introduced to some great ballplayers, many of whom are now enshrined in the Baseball Hall of Fame in Cooperstown.
 My American League All-Star team of the 50s includes the following players: